DNP, FNP-C, PMHNP-BC

-Douglas A. Reed, MS, FNP-C, PMHNP-BC, is enrolled in Johns Hopkins University Doctor of Nursing Practice (DNP) program.
+Douglas A. Reed, DNP, FNP-C, PMHNP-BC, graduated from the Johns Hopkins University Doctor of Nursing Practice (DNP) program.
 He is interested in exploring factors that contribute to successful engagement and adherence in patients of color with mental illness.
 In his current role at Brightpoint Health, a federally qualified health care center, he provides full scope psychiatric services across the lifespan in an outpatient mental health setting in Brooklyn and Manhattan.
 Additionally, he provides consultative psychiatric services to sex offenders under the auspices of the New York State Office of Mental Health and The Federal Bureau of Prisons.

 Mr. Reed obtained his Bachelor of Science in Nursing (BSN) from Howard University, in Washington, D.C.
 Realizing that he wanted to enhance his engagement in direct patient care, he earned his Master of Science from The University of Maryland, becoming certified as a Family Nurse Practitioner.
 He began his nursing career in the intensive care unit for several years before transitioning into community health nursing.
 He worked at Whitman Walker Clinic as a HIV adherence nurse responsible for providing direct nursing care to individuals living with HIV, teaching public health and nursing student’s content around infectious disease, and overseeing a night sexually transmitted disease (STD) clinic.